dustinpfister/blog_posts/_posts/phaser-tilemap-loader.md

 ## 1 - what to know

 This is a post on loading an external json file that contains data for a tile map, which is a great way to quickly get started with level design in phaser ce.
+In this post I am making use of many aspects of phaser ce other then the tile map constructor, and some of the methods of that constructor.
+If you are new to phaser it might be best to start with my getting started with phaser post, and also check out my many other posts on various phaser related topics.
+Learning phaser is not something that is going to happen over night, it is a fairly complex framework that will take time to learn, but it sure is work the effort.

 ## 2 - Basic example that loads an external tile map